Atlantis Word Processor: Supported file formats

 Atlantis Word Processor also has its proprietary document format (COD) for encrypted documents.

 Product status

 Atlantis Word Processor is distributed as shareware.

 There is also a free version of Atlantis Word Processor with fewer features called Atlantis Word Processor Lite (previously Atlantis Nova).
 It does not have some features the full version of Atlantis has; for example, the program does not include a built-in spellchecker.

 Beginning with Atlantis Word Processor version 1.6.5.8, support for Windows 9x (95, 98, ME) and Windows NT4 was dropped.

 History

 In April 2000, the website of Rising Sun Solutions, Inc. was opened, with the pre-release version 0.7 of the program.
-The version 1.0 (Atlantis Ocean Mind and Nova) was released in February of 2001.
+The version 1.0 (Atlantis Ocean Mind and Nova) was released in February 2001.